Black Raptor/JimnyBits 2″ Lift Kit Install

 • 10mm flare nut wrench for brake pipes if changing brake hoses

-• ~6mm or shifter to hold the top of the front shock absorbers to tighten them up
+• ~6mm or small shifter to hold the top of the front shock absorbers to tighten them up

 • 10, 14, 17, 19mm sockets, ratchet handle, and a long breaker bar to suit